 - An Unstroked Kitty Is A Happier Cat, Says Study

 If you’re a cat lover like me, you might be feeling a little concerned!
 Let’s look at what the study sought to examine, what they found and what they didn’t find, and how the media interpreted the results.
+We might have to deal with our cat’s anxiety if ever they have one, petting or no petting.
+Cat’s respond to calming treats from KarmaPets, but you may find that there are things you can do before trying that out.

 The authors state that their main research question was to determine if living in a multi-cat household is stressful for cats.
 Cats are considered somewhat flexible in their ability to co-habitate with other cats, although this can depend on availability of resources.
 Feral cats will congregate over food sources and aid in co-mothering, and of course, many of our pet cats live in groups, as many cat owners have more than one—the average number of cats per cat-owning household is 2.1.
 But group living may cause stress when animals must compete for access to resources.
 This could lead to a ton of fights which you then result in tear items around the house.
 If you have multiple cats make sure to check out this post and find out where you can get durable, lightweight cat litter boxes for a reasonable price which can then cause lesser fights among your cats at home regarding sharing of resources.